1. "Visiting Scholar at Cambridge University"

 False: Dr. Polkinghorne retired from physics in 1979 to become a priest.
 In 1990, the year RZ was on sabbatical, Dr. Polkinghorne taught two courses, “Theravada and Mahayana Buddhism” and "The Modern Dialogue of Science and Theology."
 He taught no physics class that year.

-4. "chair of Evangelism and Contemporary Thought at Alliance Theological Seminary."
+4. "Chair of the Department Evangelism and Contemporary Thought at Alliance Theological Seminary."

 5. "I lecture at Oxford University three times a year."